Some Examples of Bicrossed Products with the Rapid Decay Property: Abstract

 \section{Abstract}

 We consider bicrossed products obtained by twisting compact semi-direct products by a suitable finite subgroup.
-Under some restriction, we give a practical criterion for the discrete dual of such bicrossed products to have the rapid decay property (property (RD)).
-Using this theory, we construct some examples of discrete quantum groups with (RD) but do not grow polynomially.
-Further examples that do not satisfy the hypothesis of our main result are also constructed.
+We give a practical criterion for the rapid decay property and polynomial growth of the dual of such bicrossed products under a mild restriction.
+Using this theory, we construct concrete new examples of discrete quantum groups possessing the rapid decay property but not growing polynomially.